aliyilmaz/Php-development-with-Docker/README.md

 ## What is Php development with Docker?
-This document is about establishing a PHP development environment using a docker.
+This document covers setting up a PHP development environment using docker on Windows 10.

 ### What's in it?
 + Php 8.0 (APACHE)